ppy/osu-wiki/news/2023/2023-01-06-osumonthly-6.md

 | ![Silver crown](/wiki/shared/crown-silver.png "2nd place") | ::{ flag=CZ }:: grillroasted |
 | ![Bronze crown](/wiki/shared/crown-bronze.png "3rd place") | ::{ flag=BR }:: DemiFiendSMT |

 For those who might've missed it, don't worry!
 The team broadcasted most, if not all matches on their [Twitch channel](https://www.twitch.tv/osumanialive).
-Even earlier matches were heavily contested by all players, including but is not limited to [the final, championship bout](https://www.twitch.tv/videos/1671582562) between ::Silhoueska Elze::{ user=11517895 } and [grillroasted](https://osu.ppy.sh/users/18271627), an 80-minute non-stop battle for the 1st place.
+Even earlier matches were heavily contested by all players, including but is not limited to [the final, championship bout](https://www.twitch.tv/videos/1671582562) between ::Silhoueska Elze::{ user=11517895 } and ::grillroasted::{ user=18271627 }, an 80-minute non-stop battle for the 1st place.
 Even a full-on ARG was made just to showcase ::HowToPlayLN::{ user=10879600 }'s [LNCryption](https://osu.ppy.sh/beatmapsets/1893946#mania/3902893) custom map and original song, as well as the rest of the team which played a huge part on all custom-made charts in the pools.

 With that said, congratulations to everyone who participated in and helped with the project!
 If you're interested in joining future tournaments, please don't be afraid to join their [Discord server](https://discord.gg/SPQtt3s).